A simple chicken liver stew is my idea of food heaven, featuring peas and mushrooms in a red wine sauce, and all in under 30 minutes!

 The relative explosion of high-end nose-to-tail restaurants over the last decade also indicates there is a change afoot for some.

-Finally, we wrap that up in a lovely thick red wine sauce.
+Finally, we wrap that up in a lovely red wine sauce.

-The is also quick to cook, taking just 25 minutes.
-Chicken livers really do not take long to cook at all!
+This is also quick to cook, taking just 25 minutes; chicken livers do not take long to cook at all!

 How do I know when chicken livers are cooked?